Breaking the Grid: Distance-Guided Reinforcement Learning in Large Discrete Action Spaces: Methodology

 To ensure these samples map correctly to the valid action space, we include a specific scaling step.
 This maps the actor's continuous output (typically clipped to a feasible range $[\hat{a}_\text{min}, \hat{a}_\text{max}]$) to the integer coordinates of the discrete action space $[A_\text{min}, A_\text{max}]$:

-This strategy reduces the search complexity from exponential $\mathcal{O}((2L)^{N})$ to linear $\mathcal{O}(N \cdot K)$, enabling scalability to dimensions where $N > 100$ while retaining local correlation.
-Crucially, as a consistent statistical estimator (App.~\ref{app:consistency}), SDN maintains this linear complexity regardless of the total action cardinality $|A|$, providing a computationally tractable alternative to exhaustive or axial search in high-dimensional manifolds.

-\textbf{Benefits of SDN.} Compared to Wolpertinger and DNC, SDN offers four key advantages: (i) While Wolpertinger requires the storage of a distance lookup table that grows intractable with action cardinality, SDN constructs neighborhoods during inference. (ii) DNC depends on a metric action space to exploit its structure, while SDN samples actions along independent dimensions. (iii) Both Wolpertinger and DNC generate candidate actions sequentially, generally scaling with $|A|$.
-In contrast, SDN's dimension-independent sampling is trivially parallelizable, empirically only scaling with $L$. (iv) Both Wolpertinger and DNC fail to explore neighborhoods extensively and exhaustively independently of structure, which SDN is able to do.
+\textbf{Benefits of SDN.} Compared to Wolpertinger and DNC, SDN offers four key advantages: i) SDN constructs neighborhoods during inference, eliminating the necessity of storing a distance lookup table like Wolpertinger. ii) SDN samples actions along independent dimensions, eliminating dependence on a metric action space like DNC. iii) SDN's dimension-independent sampling is easily parallelizable, empirically only scaling with $L$, in contrast to sequential candidate action generation of Wolpertinger and DNC. iv) SDN utilizes the spacial information of $\hat a$, in contrast to Wolpertinger and DNC, which fail to explore neighborhoods extensively and exhaustively independently of structure.